When changing a Metric's logic you have the ability to determine if this change should apply retroactively or moving forward.

 Reprocess Historical Data Upon Editing a Metric

-These steps begin after a Metric has been Edited.
-If you have questions on accessing your Organization's Metric Library navigate:
+These steps begin after a Metric has been edited.
+If you have questions on accessing an integration's Metric Library navigate:

 Here for Salesforce Integrations